zazukoians/schema-editor/README.md

 To add a new class or property to the current schema, enter its name in the appropriate edit field and click **Create**.
 The term will be initialised in the store and you will be presented with the editing facilities for the term as described above.

 ### Upload RDF
 To edit an existing schema, **first** enter its namespace/graph name in the corresponding field, then click **Choose File** and navigate to the required file.
+There may be a few seconds delay when uploading larger schemas (e.g. schema.org), please be patient.
 Currently only Turtle format files are supported.

 ### Export Turtle